Angular2Guy/MovieManager/README.md

 The project has a [System Context Diagram](structurizr/diagrams/structurizr-1-SystemContext.svg), a [Container Diagram](structurizr/diagrams/structurizr-1-Containers.svg) and a [Component Diagram](structurizr/diagrams/structurizr-1-Components.svg).
 The Diagrams have been created with Structurizr.
 The file runStructurizr.sh contains the commands to use Structurizr and the directory structurizr contains the dsl file.

 ## Use AOT Cache of Project Leyden in the Docker Image
-The build now creates a AOT cache and uses it in the Docker image.
+The build creates an AOT cache and uses it in the Docker image.
 The AOT cache can be used to cut the startup time in half.
-The AOT cache is a feature of project [Leyden](https://openjdk.org/projects/leyden/) to shift work at startup time to build time.
+The AOT cache is a feature of project [Leyden](https://openjdk.org/projects/leyden/) to shift work from startup time to build time.

 ## Postgresql setup
 In the postgresql.sh file are the commands to pull and run Postgresql in a Docker image locally.
 To build a Jar with Postgresql setup build it with 'mvnw clean install -Ddocker=true'.
 In Eclipse the maven profile 'standalone-postgresql' has to be activated and a run/debug configuration with the VM parameter '-Dspring.profiles.active=prod' has to started.
 The database will be initialized by Liquibase.
 The Liquibase scripts are setup with preconditions that the tables/sequences/indexes are only created if they do not exist.